radifar/PyPLIF-HIPPOS/docs/source/getting-started-plants.rst

 	hippos config-plants-na-tc-mc.txt

-there will be 3 output file hippos.log, similarity.csv, and full_ifp.csv.
-The full_ifp.csv
+there will be 3 output file plants.log, plants_similarity.csv, and plants_full_ifp.csv.
+The plants_full_ifp.csv
 will be the same as the one without reference above.
-The similarity.csv contain the similarity coefficient for every pose comparison.
+The plants_similarity.csv contain the similarity coefficient for every pose comparison.
 Notice that there are 6 similarity coefficient results which correspond to Tanimoto coefficient and McConnaughey coefficient calculation for 3 reference bitstring